Locally Prominent Semantic Features

 The confidence score can get based at least in part on several different perspectives from which each of the features associated with a semantic tag has become viewed (e.g., semantic tags associated with images of the same object viewed from various angles, perspectives, and distances), and recency (e.g., the amount of time that has elapsed since the features got associated with the semantic tag) with which the features became associated with a semantic tag.

-Identifying as a landmark, the features with a confidence score that satisfy confidence score criteria can get used in identifying, based at least in part on the plurality of semantic tags, landmarks that include the features that satisfy entropic criteria that measure a localized prominence of each of the features.
+Identifying as a landmark, the features with a confidence score that meet confidence score criteria can get used in identifying, based at least in part on the plurality of semantic tags, landmarks that include the features that meet entropic criteria that measure a localized prominence of each of the features.

-The method can include determining clusters of the features that satisfy the entropic criteria.
+The method can include determining clusters of the features that meet the entropic criteria.
 Further, each of the clusters can include features that have a common semantic type.
-For example, the computer can determine clusters of buildings that can satisfy entropic criteria associated with a building density for the cluster of buildings (e.g., the number of buildings within a predetermined area, a predetermined radius from the vantage point, or within a predetermined number of blocks).
+For example, the computer can determine clusters of buildings that can meet entropic criteria associated with a building density for the cluster of buildings (e.g., the number of buildings within a predetermined area, a predetermined radius from the vantage point, or within a predetermined number of blocks).

-Determining clusters of the features that satisfy the entropic criteria can get used in identifying, based at least in part on the plurality of semantic tags, Locally prominent landmarks that include the features that satisfy entropic criteria that measure a localized prominence of each of the features.
+Determining clusters of the features that meet the entropic criteria can get used in identifying, based at least in part on the plurality of semantic tags, Locally prominent landmarks that include the features that satisfy entropic criteria that measure a localized prominence of each of the features.

 Determining Each of The Landmarks from the Vantage Point Associated With the Location